asmi2604/AB-Testing-Framework/README.md

 # 🧪 End-to-End A/B Testing Framework with ML-Accelerated Outcome Prediction

-> A production-grade experimentation pipeline built on the Cookie Cats mobile game dataset —
+> A production-grade experimentation pipeline built on the Cookie Cats mobile game dataset,
 > covering power analysis, sanity checks, statistical testing, variance reduction, and an
 > ML-based early outcome predictor inspired by Netflix and Airbnb's experimentation stacks.